Determine financial eligibility for legal aid: check household income, calculate living costs, enforcement action, apply for hardship review.

 Full details of the eligibility review and the hardship review can be found in section 22 of the Criminal Legal Aid Manual.

-Annex 6 of the Criminal Legal Aid Manual tells you whether your client’s application has been referred to the NCT in Nottingham or Liverpool.
+Please see the criminal legal aid processing page for details, listed by which magistrates’ court is hearing the case, of whether your client’s application has been referred to the NCT in Nottingham or Liverpool.